 Whistle Down the Wind is a new discovery for me, and my students are having fun with some of its songs.
 Another musical by Andrew Lloyd Webber, I first discovered its title song, "Whistle Down the Wind," in The Singer's Musical Theatre Anthology Volume 3, for Soprano.
 I have placed a video of it here to show you just how singable this song feels:

-Both of these songs are also available as single sheet downloads at Musicnotes.com.
+This song is available as a single sheet download at Musicnotes.com.

 Great Songs from Musicals for Teens , Young Women's Edition, contains "Diamonds are a Girl's Best Friend," "I Enjoy Being a Girl" (fun!), "Honey Bun," "I Got the Sun in the Morning," "I'll Know" (from Guys and Dolls), "Much More," and a few others.